-This allows for larger photosites (pixels to you and I) on the sensor, delivering better light gathering capabilities, which in turn means better image quality - especially at higher sensitivities.
+Full frame DSLRs are known for having larger pixels on the sensor, thus delivering better light gathering capabilities, which in turn means better image quality.
+This hold especially true at higher sensitivities.

 We should also mention full-frame mirrorless cameras.
 These aren't DSLRs strictly, but the Sony A7 series cameras like the brilliant Alpha A7R II and now the Leica SL are muscling in on the full-frame DSLR market, and are particularly interesting for those who also need to shoot video.

 To find out more, read this: Mirrorless vs DSLR cameras: 10 key differences.